LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Instructions for users
 ~~~~~~~~~~
   * Access to Stim-PC: the password is printed on LCD monitor in the control room.
-You must log in locally, the PC has not Internet connectionl;
+You must log in locally, the PC has not Internet connection;
   * Connection: use a portable device (most likely an USB Drive) to copy your script in the designed folder on the Stim-PC.

 Updates and Development